V33RU/v33ru/README.md

 #### ***Hi all 👋,***
 #### ***I am well known as Mr-IoT rather than my original name, I'm the person who makes IoT Security Knowledge into opensource like IoT pentesting OS , and curated list and blogs as well.
-IoTSecurity101 Community successfully maintained since 2017 in Reddit,Telegram and Discord too.***
+IoTSRG Community successfully maintained since 2017 in Reddit,Telegram and Discord too.***

 ##### For contact : curl -sL https://tinyurl.com/mr-iot|sh